-• Nothing in this Resolution should be construed as approval of the costs associated with the WMP mitigation efforts.

-- For illustrative purposes, Table 1 below contains filer's estimates of its projected costs for the wildfire mitigation efforts in its 2020 WMP. - Liberty may not record the same costs more than once or in more than one place, seek duplicative recovery of costs, or record or seek to recover costs in the memorandum account already recovered separately.
+- Nothing in this Resolution should be construed as approval of the costs associated with the WMP mitigation efforts. - For illustrative purposes, Table 1Table 11: Proposed WMP costs below contains filer's estimates of its projected costs for the wildfire mitigation efforts in its 2020 WMP. - BVES may not record the same costs more than once or in more than one place, seek duplicative recovery of costs, or record or seek to recover costs in the memorandum account already recovered separately.
 All electrical corporations should ensure they carefully document their expenditures in these memorandum accounts, by category, and be prepared for Commission review and audit of the accounts at any time.